Salisbury and South Wiltshire Sports Club: Cricket

-Football

-During World War Two, the American Armed Forces were stationed on the Sports Grounds, using the grounds as a base due to the proximity of the Salisbury Plain.
-The club played on the grounds from 1945 until 1989, when they merged with the Moon F.C and Bemerton Boys F.C to become Bemerton Heath Harlequins.
-Bemerton Heath Harlequins played on the ground for one year, when in 1990 they moved to their present ground at Western Way.
-Since then the football pitch has been used for local senior and youth football and rugby matches.

 Facilities

-The site has two cricket grounds, an artificial all-weather pitch and a full-size grass football pitch.
+The site has two cricket grounds, an artificial grass pitch (and a full-size grass football pitch).

 The first pavilion, a small one-storey building, was built at the Wilton Road ground in 1955 at a cost of £1,000 to accommodate South Wilts Cricket Club and Bemerton Athletic Football Club.
 This pavilion was closed in 2012, after a long-running fundraising effort for a new clubhouse was completed.
 The new clubhouse was built with costs rising to £1.2 million.
 The current clubhouse is a two-storey building that caters for hockey and football in the winter and cricket in the summer.
 The clubhouse also caters for all Sports Club events, which range from music events to quiz nights.